 Biology is a popular A level choice which enables students to further their understanding of living organisms and their interactions with the world around them.
 Students will develop a range of skills, such as problem solving data analysis and mathematical skills.
 Biology is a key subject for lots of STEM careers and will open up a number of exciting career possibilities such as forensic science, medicine, nursing, dentistry, psychology, environmental science and oceanography.
 The skills you gain in A level biology will also support nonscientific careers and is held in high regard by universities and employers alike.
-Background needed Students applying to study biology in the Sixth Form must have achieved a grade 6 in biology or a grade 6 in combined science.
+Background needed Students applying to study biology in the Sixth Form must have achieved a grade 7 in biology or a grade 7 in combined science.
 Students must also gain a grade 6 in both GCSE English and mathematics.
 Those who intend to pursue biology or related subjects in Higher Education are also advised to study chemistry at A level.
 Course content Studying biology aims to develop an awareness of advances in technology for example genetic engineering, a recognition of the value of biology in society and an appreciation of the relationship between different aspects of the subject.
 Students gain an appreciation of the physiology of human digestive, gas exchange, transport and control systems.
 The impact on human health of noncommunicable diseases relating to lifestyle is also considered.
 The extensive variety of life is studied in terms of the similarities and differences in biochemical basis, cellular organisation and adaptations in organisms.
 We examine the influence of genetic and environmental factors on living things and study how variation in DNA results in genetic diversity.
-Topics will include; human biology and diseases, genetics. biochemistry, plant biology and ecology.
+Topics will include; human biology and diseases, genetics, biochemistry, plant biology and ecology.
 An understanding of scientific methods is emphasised and throughout the course different kinds of investigations will provide students with experience in designing experiments, handling quantitative information and evaluating their practical work.
 Assessment The A level will be assessed through three two-hour examinations.
 Examination papers will consist of written theory papers and assessment of practical skills.
 A level examination papers will consist of a mixture of short and long answer questions including comprehension and synoptic questions, which will include an essay question.
 Students will carry out a number of required practicals.
 Understanding of practical skills and investigations will also be assessed in the written examination papers.
-Opportunities for enrichment The A level course covers many principles underlying the maintenance of ecosystems.
-The ecology component of the course will be taught during a Field Course at Dale Fort Field Centre in Pembrokeshire.
-This will provide valuable experience for the students, an opportunity for them to build up their practical skills and complete a required practical.
-The cost will be approximately £370.
-Some of our Y13 students take part in the biology Olympiad competition organised by the Institute of Biology.
-What the students say "The teachers are really helpful, they say we can go round and see them whenever we need to."
+Opportunities for enrichment We are part of the medic mentor group which provides support for students considering applying to medical, dental and veterinary schools.
+This includes online conferences to provide support in how to be a successful applicant.
+There is also a biology conference to develop examination technique as well as an opportunity to take part in the Science Fayre.

+What the students say

+"The teachers are really helpful, they say we can go round and see them whenever we need to."

 Contact for further information: